OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 December 2010.md

 - Assange did have a meeting with **Israelis** to avoid releasing damaging documents about them
 - The Wikileaks spectacle is a step toward preparing the public to accept **global control**
 - However, Earth changes represent an unpredictable "**X factor**" that may disrupt these plans
+- Julian Assange is somewhat consciously an agent, influenced by human and 4D programming.

 ---

 ## Esoteric Work & Personal Development